Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 Sleeper Class is basic but chai is served through the open windows and your guesthouse will likely pack you breakfast to take with you.

-AC Executive chair class (EC)
+AC Executive Chair Class (EC)

-A seated air-conditioned class with four seats in a row and spacious seating and legroom.
 AC Executive Chair Class is now only found on the popular Shatabdi ExpressVande Bharat Express &Tejas Express trains.

 Seated AC / AC Chair Car (CC)

-Air-conditioned coach with five seats in a row.
+This is a similar seated air-conditioned coach with five seats in a row.

 AC Chair Class from Delhi to Amritsar how to take trains in India travel guide to trains in India.